 Assessment and review of families' needs is vital to deciding what type of support is needed.
-This will lead to sign-posting towards relevant services; this could be spiritual, emotional, psychological, practical and/or financial support.
+This will lead to signposting towards relevant services; this could be spiritual, emotional, psychological, practical and/or financial support.

 Staff will know what local support is available for the family following the death of their child and through their bereavement.
 The Paediatric Psychology team works with families both before and following death and we also work closely with Hope House Hospice who offer comprehensive 'after care' for families.
 CCNs and Paediatric Psychology also provide bereavement home visits if required and they will continue to visit the family for up to two years afterwards if felt necessary.
 The bereavement needs of siblings and extended family members should also be recognised and supported which is a service also offered by Hope House.
-The Hospices Guidance for Bereavement Needs in Palliative Care Assessment is useful resource for staff.
-(2010) а
+The Guidance for Bereavement Needs in Palliative Care Assessment (Hospice UK, 2010) is a useful resource for staff.

-Staff support and supervision
+Appendix 6 Staff support and supervision